Maid Service

 Asphalt tile

-Mop every week using 1 cup of fabric softener and half bucket of water.
-Wring excess water from mop, since excess water can loosen adhesives and grout.
-Remove marks with fine grade steel wool and liquid floor wax.
-Rub clean, then wipe with damp cloth.
+Mop every week using 1 cup of fabric softener and half a bucket of water.
+Wring excess water from the mop, since excess water can loosen adhesives and grout.
+Remove marks with fine-grade steel wool and liquid floor wax.
+Rub clean, then wipe with a damp cloth.

 Brick flooring

-Brick is porous so keep the surface sealed and waxed with a commercial sealer.
-Mop after vacuuming then use 1 cup vinegar and water to make it shine.
+Brick is porous, so keep the surface sealed and waxed with a commercial sealer.
+Mop after vacuuming, then use 1 cup of vinegar and water to make it shine.
 Use solvent-based wax, and use a wax stripper with a brush to remove buildup as needed.
 Don't use acids, strong soaps or abrasives to damage the brick.

 Ceramic flooring

-Glazed ceramic is virtually stain proof; however if it is unglazed, that means it's porous and will need to be sealed.
+Glazed ceramic is virtually stainproof; however, unglazed ceramic is porous and will need to be sealed.
 Don’t use harsh abrasives, acids or strong soaps on unglazed ceramic.
 Mop with all-purpose cleaner, and dry with a soft cloth.
-Strip unglazed ceramic once a year and rinse thoroughly afterward.
+Strip unglazed ceramic once a year and rinse thoroughly afterwards.

 Concrete floors